cartige/shopping-list-manager/README.md

+Shopping list manager make your shopping list for you in a simple click.

 ## Concept

 This template is meant to serve as a foundation for every P2/P3 following the React-Express-MySQL stack, as learned in Wild Code School.